 Sitting tests

-For frequently asked questions about sitting tests, please click on the links below.
+For frequently asked questions about sitting tests, please select from the links below.

 Yes – but only if the test is still in a "Pending" state.
-You will need to go back into the e-asTTle application, select "Edit Test Settings" and change the delivery method.
+Go back into the e-asTTle application, select "Edit Test Settings" and change the delivery method.
 Please note that it is unlikely you will get the same set of questions.

 If a test is in an "Accepted" or "Scored" state, you cannot change the delivery method.